camscott16/sortal/README.md

 ## Usage
 ## Installation
-- Clone or fork the repository/
+- Clone or fork the repository
-- Ensure you have Python installed/
+- Ensure you have Python installed
-- install pygame by running:/
+- install pygame by running:

 ```sh
 pip install pygame